-Oil, briefly higher on lower rig counts, falls on U.S. output outlook
+Oil, briefly up on lower rig counts, falls on U.S. output outlook

 In oil markets, U.S. energy companies last week cut oil rigs for the first time in almost two months, with drillers cutting back four rigs, to 796, Baker Hughes energy services firm said on Friday.

 Despite the lower rig count, which is an early indicator of future output, activity remains much higher than a year ago.
-Then, 617 rigs were active, and most analysts expect U.S. crude oil production, which has already risen by over a fifth since mid-2016, to 10.37 million barrels per day (bpd), to expand further.
+Then, 617 rigs were active, and most analysts expect U.S. crude oil production, which has already risen by over a fifth since mid-2016 to 10.37 million barrels per day (bpd), to expand further.

-"Permian and Bakken shale basins still saw active oil rigs rising by 2 and 3 last week, respectively, and are likely to keep U.S. oil production on increasing trend," ING said.
+"Permian and Bakken shale basins still saw active oil rigs rising by 2 and 3 last week, respectively, and are likely to keep U.S. oil production on (an) increasing trend," ING said.

 The United States has become the world's no. 2 crude oil producer, ahead of top exporter Saudi Arabia.
 Only Russia pumps more, at nearly 11 million bpd.

+"Our view is still that we have more downside oil prices ahead of us in the short term," SEB said in a note.

-The Organization of the Petroleum Exporting Countries (OPEC), together with a group of other producers led by Russia, has been withholding production since the start of 2017 to prop up prices.
+The Organization of the Petroleum Exporting Countries (OPEC), together with other producers, has been limiting production since the start of 2017 to prop up prices.

-It is not clear when the deal to withhold output will end, but Iranian oil minister Bijan Zanganeh said OPEC could agree in June to begin easing current oil production curbs in 2019, the Wall Street Journal reported on Sunday.
+It is not clear when the deal to restrain output will end, but Iranian oil minister Bijan Zanganeh said OPEC could agree in June to begin easing current oil production curbs in 2019, the Wall Street Journal reported.